Pune: Entire city is COVID-19 containment zone till May 3

 "We have already imposed a curfew in Pune city to check the spread of the coronavirus," said Joint Commissioner of Police Ravindra Shisve.
 He said that the restrictions were relaxed for a certain period in a day to enable people to buy essential commodities during the curfew.

-With the detection of 84 fresh COVID-19 cases in Pune, the tally in the district increased to 1,348 on Monday, while the death tall rose to 80, an official said.
+With the detection of 84 fresh COVID-19 cases in Pune, the tally in the district increased to 1,348 on Monday, while the death toll rose to 80, an official said.

 Maharashtra on Monday, meanwhile, reported 522 new COVID-19 cases, taking the total number of the infected people to 8,590, a Health department official said.
 With 27 more fatalities, the overall COVID-19 death toll mounted to 369, he said.